WPoets/awesome-enterprise/README.md

 # Awesome Enterprise Framework

-The Awesome Enterprise Low Code Framework for PHP
+Awesome Enterprise is a shortcode based low code platform for PHP and WordPress.

+You can set it up using composer

+`composer create-project wpoets/awesome-enterprise`

+### Changelog

+##### 3.0.0
+* Initial release